oobedan/desktop.gov.au/blueprint/platform.md

 * Defender for Identity cloud service – Is hosted on Azure infrastructure and at time of writing Defender for Identity cloud service is deployed in the US, Europe, and Asia data centres.
 * Defender for Identity portal – Management interface where the Defender for Identity instance can be created, displays data collected by Defender for Identity sensors and is the central console for monitoring, managing and investigating threats.
-* Defender for Identity sensor – Sensors are installed on all domain controllers which monitor and collect domain controller traffic that is feed back to the Defender for Identity portal for analysis.
+* Defender for Identity sensor – Sensors are installed on all domain controllers which monitor and collect domain controller traffic that is fed back to the Defender for Identity portal for analysis.

 A high-level illustration of Defender for Identity architecture is shown below in Figure 7.
 Figure reproduced from [https://docs.microsoft.com/en-au/defender-for-identity/prerequisites](https://docs.microsoft.com/en-au/defender-for-identity/prerequisites)